psychemedia/sin-eater-resources/src/_folklore_1892.md

 > The lady, who gave ms the particulars, arrived rather early, and found the bearers enjoying a good lunch in the only downstairs room.
 Shortly afterwards the coffin was brought down and placed on two chairs in the centre of the room, and the mourners having gathered round it the service proceeded.
 Directly the minister ended, the woman in charge of the arrangements poured out four glasses of wine and handed one to each bearer present across the coffin, with a biscuit called a "funeral biscuit".
 >
 > One of the bearers being absent at the moment, the fourth glass of wine and biscuit were offered to the eldest son of the deceased woman, who, however, refused to take them, and was not obliged to do so.

->
+The nature of the biscuits is then commented upon:

-> The biscuits were ordinary sponge biscuits, usually- called "sponge fingers" or "lady's fingers".
+> The biscuits were ordinary sponge biscuits, usually called "sponge fingers" or "lady's fingers".
 They are, however, also known in the shops of Market Drayton as "funeral biscuits".

->
+A link to Wales, and related Welsh traditions, is noted in closing:

 > The minister, who had lately come from Pembrokeshire, remarked to my informant that he was sorry to see that pagan custom still observed.
 He had been able to put an end to it in the Pembrokeshire village where he had formerly been.
 >
 > July 27, 1893.